EngagingInnovation/rapid-development-aws-web-apps/Website/README.md

 # Host React Web Application on AWS Using CloudFront and S3

 ## What does this do?
 This template lets us quickly build the AWS resources needed to host a React website.
-This template is focused on two primary components, an AWS CloudFront resource to handle the HTTP protocols and caching, and an S3 bucket to hold the static web files (HTML, CSS, and Javascript).
+This template is focused on two primary components; an AWS CloudFront resource to handle the HTTP protocols and caching, and an S3 bucket to hold the static web files (HTML, CSS, and Javascript).

 ## What is being created?
 Without any additional configuration, and assuming all the command line [dependencies](../README.md#dependencies) are in place, running the `make` command will create these 4 resources in your AWS account